ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 Using :active animations also buy you more time.
 An animation that lasts ~200 milliseconds will provide you with 50 milliseconds extra time keeping the user in an active state.

-Onto topic two: how to unsuck passive states.
+Onto topic two: how to 'unsuck' passive states.
 A wait of 1-4 seconds is long enough to lose people's interest.
 There are three ways of preventive loss of interest:
 * Use the right loading animation